SanketGhorpade1999/Content-Management---CMS/README.md

 uniCMS is designed for both end users and developers where the developers can create their own customzied web applications (CMS) without starting one from scratch and end users without any development skills can setup a professional CMS platform without difficulty.

-uniCMS was created due to necessity of creation and design of a new protal for the University of Calabria.
-After evaluation of several options, University of Calabria having a strong in-house competitive and highly skilled technical team it was decided to opt for the development of a brand new CMS solution based on Django framework.

 The entire uniCMS project code is open sourced and therefore licensed under the [Apache 2.0](https://en.wikipedia.org/wiki/Apache_License).